 Articles 2-4 ask voters to move forward the construction of a new Public Works Facility.
 The current "facility" is a group of buildings ranging from 40-70 years old that present code issues, safety concerns and a lack of adequate space to house the department's operations and its multi-million dollar fleet of vehicles and equipment.
 A Request for Proposals to complete a feasibility study for a new facility resulted in awarding a contract to Weston & Sampson in 2018.
 The initial study, completed in 2019, included an evaluation of the current facilities, the program needs of the department, a review of potential sites, a conceptual plan and an estimate of construction costs.
 Since that time, the program was revised to reduce the square footage of the site by almost 20%.
 Numerous public meetings and discussions have occurred since the initial study was delivered and nearly four years have passed.
 To move this project forward, the Select Board voted in favor of constructing a new facility on 340 Route 6 adjacent to the Public Safety Facility, bringing all of our first responders together on one unified campus.
 Article 2 asks voters to approve the change of use on this site to allow for this relocation.
-Articles 3 and 4 provide two options for how to move the project forward-the first (Article 3) is a borrowing authorization to fund the entire project from engineering through construction.
-Article 4 is a borrowing authorization to fund only the engineering portion of the project, meaning that construction costs would need to be approved at a future town meeting.
+Articles 3 and 4 provide two options for how to move the project forward-the first (Article 3) is a borrowing authorization to fund only the engineering portion of the project, meaning that construction costs would need to be approved at a future town meeting.